MSc in Clinical Embryology

-The MSc course is organised by the Nuffield Department of Obstetrics & Gynaecology and is based alongside the he Institute for Reproductive Sciences, with dedicated state-of-the-art teaching and research facilities.in new purpose-built premises, t
+The MSc course is organised by the Nuffield Department of Obstetrics & Gynaecology and is based alongside the Oxford Fertility Unit in new purpose-built premises, the Institute of Reproductive Sciences, with dedicated state-of-the-art teaching and research facilities.

 The course runs over a period of one year, from October to September, incorporating the three: Michaelmas, Hilary and Trinity.
 Fundamental reproductive science and laboratory methods/practical skills are taught in the first term (Michaelmas) over five discrete Modules.
 Applied and clinical aspects are delivered in the second term (Hilary) over a further set of five Modules.
 Each Module is delivered over a period of one to three weeks and together, the ten Modules comprise the ‘core content’ of the course.
 The third term (Trinity) is extended to allow sufficient time for a high quality laboratory research project.